Colm Keegan

-Habemus

-In 2005, Colm's oldest brother John established a chamber choir consisting of alumni Choral Scholars of University College Dublin and singers from Dublin's Palestrina Choir, giving them the name Habemus Chamber Choir.
-The word Habemus stems from the Latin "we have".

-Today, the a cappella musical group consists of 16 singers selected from a variety of Dublin-based chamber choirs, choral foundations and university scholarship programmes.
-The primary focus for the choir is to utilize its musical talents to help promote awareness through charity fundraising concerts.
-Since its foundation, Habemus have raised in excess of 20,000 euro for almost a dozen local and international charities and continue to have the desire to help others through music.

-Choral Scholarship at University College Dublin
+Early life and education

-In 2008-2009 and again in 2010–2011, following a competitive selection process, Colm was awarded a singing scholarship with the Choral Scholars of University College Dublin under the direction of Dr Desmond Earley.
-The group's repertoire ranges from art to popular music, and medieval to contemporary in style.
+In 2008-2009 and again in 2010–2011, Colm was awarded a singing scholarship with the Choral Scholars of University College Dublin under the direction of Dr Desmond Earley.

-Colm was also offered a Scholarship position with Dublin Choral Foundation's Lassus Scholars.
-Here Colm returned to singing with his former choir director of Dublin's Palestrina Choir, Ite O'Donovan, the lady who introduced Colm to both singing and Music as a young 4 year old and the person Colm refers to as the biggest influence on his Musical life.
+Colm was also offered a Scholarship position with Dublin Choral Foundation's Lassus Scholars and returned to singing with his former choir director of Dublin's Palestrina Choir, Ite O'Donovan.

-Colm spent his weekends in University teaching singing in the Habemus Performing Arts School, a school designed to encourage, educate and promote students in the disciplines of Singing, Acting and Dancing through classes and workshops.
-During this time, he was also appearing as guest assistant Musical Director for a number of amateur musical productions including West Side Story, HMS Pinafore and Pirates of Penzance.
-Colm's name was quickly spreading around the city and was asked to put on a number of projects including putting together a night of music for the children in Dublin's Central Remedial Clinic.
+Colm spent his weekends in University teaching singing in the Habemus Performing Arts School, also appearing as guest assistant Musical Director for a number of amateur musical productions including West Side Story, HMS Pinafore and Pirates of Penzance.

+Career

 Celtic Woman

 Whilst still in College, Colm was invited to join the Aontas Choral Ensemble, the touring choir of Irish music group Celtic Woman.
 Colm recorded as a member of the choir for the "Songs From The Heart" CD and DVD Public Television special.
 Upon graduating from University College Dublin, he completed two European tours, a tour of Asia, the making of "Believe" CD and DVD, and a five-month North American tour with the production.
 Colm spent a year with the group before leaving to join Celtic Thunder.